Therapy for Perfectionism & People-Pleasing:

 • You struggle with the “martyr myth”: that good parenting equals exhaustion and sacrificing health, identity, and needs.

 Caring about others is a beautiful thing.
 I often find that my clients have sometimes “overdeveloped” the skill of people-pleasing as result of needing to stay safe and/or connected when they were younger.
+The transition to motherhood can amplify these patterns.

 If your kindness comes at the expense of your well-being, therapy might be able to help.